-English Literature is about more than reading plays, novels and poems.
-It’s about developing the intellectual and critical thinking skills to analyze what you read and defend your positions in papers, publications and discussions.
-At RWU, our student-centered program will teach you the strong writing, research and presentation skills you’ll need to succeed in graduate school and any professional career.
+Do you enjoy myths and mysteries?
+Have you always loved reading and writing?
+Do you get inspired by discussing books, films, and television shows with your friends?
+An English Literature major at RWU means developing the intellectual and critical thinking skills to analyze what you read and see defend your positions in papers, publications and discussions.
+At RWU, our student-centered program will teach you the strong writing, research and presentation skills you need to transform your passion into a career.

-The English Literature program at RWU celebrates the British and American canon, while offering opportunities to explore authors and works from other traditions, including world literatures in translation and literatures that focus on cultures, genres, periods and themes representative of both non-western and western perspectives.
-Studies occur in an environment marked by strong faculty commitment to student-centered education.
-As a result, students are actively engaged in achieving individual excellence and are involved also in the larger life of formal and informal program activities in and out of class.
+Whether you're interested in magic, nature, romance, or drama, the English Literature Program at RWU has a course for you.
+Our courses celebrate British and American literature, while offering opportunities to explore authors and works from other traditions, including world literatures in translation and literatures that focus on cultures, genres, periods and themes representative of both non-western and western perspectives.

 The English Literature MajorClick to Open